BBQ Chicken Hand Sliders & Spicy Springtime Macaroni Salad

 So, you’ve done it — the wedding is over, and you and your loved one have had the time of your lives on your honeymoon.
-But…now what?
+Let’s jump start into your couple lifestyle with a post honeymoon soiree.

 If you’re returning home after your honeymoon, it’s normal to feel a little exhausted After all, you’ve just pulled through one of the biggest events of your life.
 It can feel like you’re reaching the end of a race.